CURRICULUM VITAE

 National African American Photographic Project University of Memphis Libraries 2010-2012

 Christine Meisner.
 German artist.
-Memphis research travel March 2011
+Memphis research March 2011

 African American Studies Summer Institute Memphis City Schools 2010, 2011